katiebanaz/test/.github/ISSUE_TEMPLATE/model-change-request-template.md

 ---

-#Requester information
+# Requester information
 Please provide the following information:
--Name:
+- Name-
--Affiliations:
+- Affiliations-
 # Request Details
 Please provide the following information about what you wanting to accomplish with your model change request:
--Purpose:
+- Purpose-
--Who it benefits:
+- Who it benefits-
--Use case:
+- Use case-